shakee93/autoptimize-unusedcss/readme.txt

 Elevate your mobile website's speed with RapidLoad cache and let your users get the best website experience from any device.

-**API usage**

-RapidLoad can significantly reduce load times and increase visual display for a smooth user experience.
-It even improves the performance of other optimizing plugins and extensions.
-RapidLoad integrates with the 3rd party service rapidload.io API to provide a seamless optimization process.
-(See Pricing plans – https://rapidload.io/pricing)

-Simply install, activate the plugin, and follow the onboarding steps.
-This will quickly connect you to the rapidload.io service, and you can see the ground-breaking results for yourself.

 == Installation ==

 This section describes how to install the plugin and get it working.